 A budget friendly Disney day for my family always includes a visit to the Disney Boardwalk for some good old-fashioned Disney themed fun, plus these fabulous margaritas.
 You could spend all day and evening just walking around the Boardwalk, checking out the sights, renting bikes, and even taking a ride or two on the ferry.

 There are Disney resorts to visit, fun restaurants such as the ESPN Club, shops, nightlife, street performers and lots of carnival style foods and games.

-You can even get a beautiful view of the fireworks from Epcot while standing along the Disney Boardwalk bridge.
+There is even a beautiful view of the fireworks from Epcot (which you can learn here how that show will be changing soon) while standing along the Disney Boardwalk bridge.

-9. My last Disney vacation tip for the budget conscious that I have to offer you is that if you have the time to spend at the Disney Parks, then skip paying the extra money for a hopper pass.
+My last of the Disney vacation tips for the budget conscious that I have to offer you is, if you have the time to spend at the Disney Parks then skip paying the extra money for a hopper pass.